 Those above three are the beginning of Kamakura swordsmiths.
 Later, Tosaburo-Yukimitu and his son, famous Goro-Nyudo-Masamune appeared.

 Masamune Juttetsu (Main Soshu Style swordsmiths other than above)

 From Yamashiro (山城)—— Rai Kunitsugu (来国次), Hasebe Kunishige (長谷部国重) From Ettshu (越中) province ———————Gou- no-Yoshihiro (郷義弘) Norishige (則重) From Mino (美濃) province ——————————————–Kaneuji (兼氏) Kinjyu (金重) From Chikuzen (筑前) province ————————————————–Samoji (左文字)

-Goro-Nyudo-Masamune(正宗) Sano Museum Catalogue (佐野美術館図録) Permission granted *Because Masamune lived in Kamakura which is a beach town, he was inspired by ocean wave.
+Goro-Nyudo-Masamune(正宗) Sano Museum Catalogue (佐野美術館図録) Permission granted *Because Masamune lived in Kamakura that is a beach town, his Hamon style was inspired by an ocean wave.
 Therefore his Hamon sometimes looks like wave design.

 The circle represents the time we are discussing in this section